 Although it is best to eat right after frying, you can store your leftover fried dough.
-Just put your leftovers in an airtight container, and it will stay good at room temperature for up to 2 days.
-Then to crisp it back up, I like to put it in the oven at 350°F (170°C) for a few minutes until warm.
+Just put your leftovers in an airtight container, and they will stay good at room temperature for up to 2 days.
+With that said, it's never as crispy as the day you make it, so to crisp the fried dough back up, I like to put it in the oven at 350°F (170°C) for a few minutes until warm.

 WHAT IS THE DIFFERENCE BETWEEN FRY BREAD AND FRIED DOUGH?

-There actually is really no differences between fry bread and fried dough.
+There actually are really no differences between fry bread and fried dough.
 They are both flat dough mixtures that are typically fried in oil until crispy.

 WHAT ARE THE INGREDIENTS FOR FRIED DOUGH?